Share:

 So how does it work?

-In an earlier blogpost we discussed algorithmic bias and data bias, and what distinguishes these two concepts.
+In an earlier blog post we discussed algorithmic bias and data bias, and what distinguishes these two concepts.
 Bias in machine learning models is commonly seen to arise directly from the data it is trained on.
+One key aspect of our platform is its capability for bias mitigation, ensuring that the data used for training models is as fair and unbiased as possible.

 The process of understanding and correcting bias using the Synthesized platform is a three-step process: